xiejw/z/c4c/README.md

 A pure c implementation with zero dependency to play connect 4.
 The model is trained in Python world by self-playing the game with MCTS.

+If BLAS is installed, the code leverages that to speed things up.

 ### Get Started

 To play